IVPLaboratory/UniCD/README.md

 Usage steps:

-- **Step 1.** Click the “Select Images” button to load images (multiple images can be loaded).
-You can also select an entire image folder for batch processing.
+- **Step 1.** Click the “Select Image Files” button to load images (multiple images can be loaded).
+You can also select an entire image folder for batch processing (by checking the box).
 - **Step 2.** Choose the output folder where the processed results will be saved.
-If this step is skipped, the results will be saved by default in the folder where the images were selected in step 1.
+If unchecked, the results will not be saved.
-- **Step 3.** Click the “Process Images” button.
-The software will save both the corrected images and the estimated bias field images.
+- **Step 3.** Click the “Execute Process” button.
+The software will show the corrected results, and save both the corrected images and the estimated bias field images (by checking the box).

  Download Software Here -[Baidu Netdisk](<https://pan.baidu.com/s/1klF54EyRUf1eAeA_vgtUaA?pwd=89bv>) (passcode: 89bv), [Google Drive](<https://drive.google.com/file/d/15jGFDuBbl9MSPH2AG9AlS0MPJyJEw0nz/view?usp=sharing>).